cvc5/ethos/user_manual.md

     - If `t1` and `t2` are numeral values and `t2` is non-zero, then this returns the integer remainder of `t1` and `t2`.
     - If `t1` and `t2` are bitwise values of the same category and bitwidth, then this returns their (total, unsigned) remainder, where remainder by zero returns `t1`.
 - `(alf.is_neg t1)`
-    - If `t1` is an arithmetic value, this returns `true` if `t1` is zero and `false` otherwise.
+    - If `t1` is an arithmetic value, this returns `true` if `t1` is strictly negative and `false` otherwise.
 Otherwise, this operator is not evaluated.

 String operators:
 - `(alf.len t1)`